jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (4A) If the proposal is a proposed policy statement, plan, or change prepared in accordance with any of the processes provided for in Schedule 1, the evaluation report must—
   (a) summarise all advice concerning the proposal received from iwi authorities under the relevant provisions of Schedule 1; and
   (b) summarise the response to the advice, including any provisions of the proposal that are intended to give effect to the advice.
-(5) The person who must have particular regard to the evaluation report must make the report available for public inspection— (a) as soon as practicable after the proposal is made (in the case of a standard, regulation, national policy statement, or New Zealand coastal policy statement); or
-  (b) at the same time as the proposal is notified.
+(5) The person who must have particular regard to the evaluation report must make the report available for public inspection at the same time as the proposal is notified.
 (6) In this section,—
   - **objectives** means,—
     (a) for a proposal that contains or states objectives, those objectives:
     (b) for all other proposals, the purpose of the proposal
-  - **proposal** means a proposed standard, statement, national planning standard, regulation, plan, or change for which an evaluation report must be prepared under this Act
+  - **proposal** means a proposed regional policy statement, plan, or change for which an evaluation report must be prepared under this Act
   - **provisions** means,—
     (a) for a proposed plan or change, the policies, rules, or other methods that implement, or give effect to, the objectives of the proposed plan or change:
     (b) for all other proposals, the policies or provisions of the proposal that implement, or give effect to, the objectives of the proposal.